 Am I a Small or Large Employer, and How Do I Make that Determination?

 The number of average full-time employees is important because this calculation determines which wages would be available for the credit.
-In order to determine eligible wages for the ERTC, the average number of full-time employees employed during 2019 must be determined.
+There are different definitions for eligible wages based on whether the employer is a small or large employer.
+In order to determine the employer status for the ERTC, the average number of full-time employees employed during 2019 must be determined.

 - For 2020 credits, an eligible employer is deemed to be a small employer if they have 100 or fewer average full-time employees.